-Recruitment and mobilisation activities commence after you become an AE.
+Recruitment and mobilisation activities commence immediately after businesses are approved as PALM scheme employers.

-Similar to employment practices for Australian workers that are moving for work, processes can take up to 8 weeks, so we encourage you to start as soon as possible.
+Similar to employment practices for Australian workers who are moving for work, processes can take up to 8 weeks, so it is recommended to start as soon as possible.
 Key steps are:

-- Employer submits a recruitment application to LSU and DEWR/PLF (outlines how many workers, country preferences, skill requirements, accommodation).
-We will process it within 2 weeks, subject to receipt of all requested details. - LSUs identify workers with correct skills and offer opportunities to workers. - AEs send offers of employment /contracts to workers: it is mandatory that employment contracts are signed offshore before the worker arrives.
-LSUs assist workers to understand the contracts in language and sign contracts. - Workers undertake police and health checks to meet visa requirements.
-Visa applications are then submitted to Australia's Department of Home Affairs. - Visa applications are assessed and issued by the Department of Home Affairs (who may request more information). - LSUs provide workers with pre-departure briefings (2 to 3 days) on program requirements, Australian workplace laws, workers' rights, Australian culture and life. - Workers arrive in Australia by a commercial or charter flight (often used for large groups).
-AEs will conduct a briefing and orientation for workers on arrival.
+- employer submits a recruitment application to LSU and DEWR (outlines how many workers, country preferences, skill requirements, accommodation).
+This will be processed within 2 weeks, subject to receipt of all requested details. - LSUs identify workers with correct skills and offer opportunities to workers. - employer sends offers of employment/contracts to workers: it is mandatory that employment contracts are signed offshore before the worker arrives.
+LSUs assist workers to understand the contracts in language and sign contracts. - workers undertake police and health checks to meet visa requirements and visa applications are submitted to Australia's Department of Home Affairs - visa applications are assessed and issued by the Department of Home Affairs (which may request more information) - LSUs provide workers with predeparture briefings (2 to 3 days) on program requirements, Australian workplace laws, workers' rights, Australian culture - workers arrive in Australia by a commercial or charter flight (often used for large groups).
+Employers conduct a briefing/orientation for workers on arrival.